avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 In order for this approach to be applicable in arbitrary protocols and formats, a composite key must be defined in addition to the composite signature.
 According to the definition of composite signatures, a composite public is a single atomic container composed of two public keys.
 The associated composite private key is a single atomic private key that is composed of the two private keys which correspond to the two public keys contained in the composite public key.

 This concept is described in Composite Signatures For Use In Internet PKI {{I-D.ounsworth-pq-composite-sigs}} in more detail.

+## Employing Stateful Hash-based Signature Schemes

+The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-based signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
+According to NIST, these stateful HBS algorithms offer better performance than stateless HBS algorithms, and the underlying technology is considered well understood.
+Moreover stateful HBS algorithms are considered safe against attacks by quantum computers but the lack of standard operating procedures for how to manage state makes adoption harder.
+Especially for the secure signing of data that can be signed repeatedly over a very long period of time and whose signatures must be able to be securely validated with the same public key, stateful HBS do not appear to be suitable.
+This is because there are currently insufficient solutions for the replacement of the hardware security modules used and for disaster recovery cases.

+EDNOTE11: feedback from PQUIP mailing list: "The question what is or isn’t considered safe is a subjective one.
+Not sure it should be phrased in a RFC in such a way.
+According to CNSA v2.0, the NSA is not in agreement with that statement, for example.
+Or you limit it to standardized algorithms and update it as soon as ML-DSA and SLH-DSA standards get approved."
+EDNOTE12: feedback from PQUIP mailing list: "Secondly, I think the whole section is understating the security risks that a state mismanagement incurs.
+I’d state more clearly that state management is not just a matter of convenience but a matter of security."

+## Employing Stateless Hash-based Signature Schemes

+{{NIST.FIPS.205}} specifies the SLH-DSA (SPHINCS+) algorithm.
+It is a stateless hash-based signature algorithm and is considered safe against attacks by quantum computers.
+The advantage of this algorithm is that the state problem is resolved as part of the algorithm.
+However, the tradeoff is that signature sizes are often an order of magnitude larger than XMSS or LMS.
+This may make deploying these algorithms on constrained devices infeasible.

+## Employing Module-Lattice-Based Digital Signature Schemes
+{{NIST.FIPS.204}} specifies the ML-DSA (Dilithium) algorithm, a digital signature algorithm based on the hardness of lattice problems over module lattices.
+It serves as a general purpose post-quantum signature algorithm, offering smaller key sizes in comparison to SLH-DSA and fast signature generation.
+For more details, refer to {{I-D.ietf-pquip-pqc-engineers}}.

+## Protocol Revision (Cryptographic Agility) {#protocols}

+Agility in security protocols and message formats, such as IP Security (IPsec) and Internet Key Exchange (IKE) {{RFC6071}}, Transport Layer Security (TLS){{RFC8446}}, Secure/Multipurpose Internet Mail Extensions (S/MIME){{RFC8551}}, is usually understood as the dynamic referencing of the algorithms to be used.
+A concrete migration strategy that allows the existing and future cryptographic algorithms to be used simultaneously during a transition period is usually not described in the respective standards.

+An extension of the existing standards would be needed to integrate the required agility into the existing protocols and formats.
+This is a lot of effort for standardization and implementations if a basic functionality, such as multiple signatures, e.g., in Cryptographic Message Syntax (CMS) {{RFC5652}}, is not already available.
+But even in the case of S/MIME and CMS, a corresponding profiling is still necessary to describe how the multiple signatures are to be used specifically for the migration.

+# Map of Migration Strategies to Reference Use Cases
+TODO

 # IANA Considerations {#IANA}